LeonTran29/Project_Olist/README.md

 not financial/payment analysis.
 Presented in analytical order: Q1 -> Q2 -> Q3 -> Q5 -> Q4.
 - Question 1 (Lead time): How long do orders take to deliver end-to-end?
-- Question 2 (Lateness): What share of delivered orders arrive later than promised, and where does latness concentrate?
+- Question 2 (Lateness): What share of delivered orders arrive later than promised, and where does lateness concentrate?
 - Question 3 (Delivery & Satisfaction): Does late delivery pull review score down?
 - Question 4 (Category vs Seller risk): Which product categories (Q4a) and seller state (Q4b) carry the most delivery risk?